nazirasabyt/nazirasabyt/README.md

 ### About me

 I enjoy working at the intersection of data, marketing, and automation — building systems that turn messy information into useful decisions.

-My interests range from consumer behavior and trend analysis to data pipelines, dashboards, and operational automations.
-I like understanding why people buy, search, react, and engage — then designing systems that make those patterns easier to measure and act on.

 My focus is on building practical analytics projects end-to-end: from collecting and cleaning data to creating dashboards, reports, and actionable insights.

 What I Work On